9 Types Of Pregnancy Rash, Causes, Home Remedies, & Treatment

 To treat hives, you may take antihistamines or medications that soothe inflammation.
 However, if the hives don’t heal even after six weeks, or if they swell or make breathing difficult, you should consult a doctor without delay.

-Pruritic urticarial papules and plaques of pregnancy, also known as PUPPP, occur in 1 out of 130 to 300 pregnancies.
+Many people wonder, “Why stretch marks itch”?
+Stretch marks often develop during late pregnancy, when the baby is growing, and the skin on your abdomen stretches to accommodate the baby.
+However, some women may also develop a type of rash called the Pruritic Urticarial Papules And Plaques Of Pregnancy (PUPPP).
 A PUPPP rash usually causes itchy bumps on the stretch marks on the abdomen.
 It occurs in the third trimester of pregnancy and goes away after childbirth.
+Pruritic urticarial papules and plaques of pregnancy occur in 1 out of 130 to 300 pregnancies.
 It is also more common in first pregnancies and women pregnant with twins or triplets (4), (5).

 According to Dr. Grabell, the exact cause is unknown.
 But he says, “It is believed to be caused by stretching of the connective tissue in the skin exposing proteins to the immune system.”